nielskee/draft-articles/tech-hiring-pt1.md

 > - A personal development budget for training and events and support
 >   and encouragement to submit talks if you want to.

-I'm almost crying at this point.
+Reader, I'm almost crying at this point.
 They've managed to communicate a sense of their values and their culture, as well as the specific ways that people are supported.
 There's more on that job page, but the message is very loud and very clear : "We are good people, making good things.
 We will support you, and you will help us to make great products.
 Come and work for us."

+You're hiring in tough market, and you need to communicate your understanding that this is a two-way street, and isn't just about your requirements for what the candidate should have.

 - Role specifications are constraining, unappealing, and unrealistic things.

-- Focus on describing what people do in your teams, your organisation and its culture and values.
+- Focus on describing what people do in your teams, what you make, your organisation, and its culture and values.

 - Make it clear that you'll do things to support the successful candidate, and that it's not one-way traffic.

 ## Plan Ahead

-Think up front.
-If you don't, you'll end up with candidates sitting pensively in reception, while you scrabble around upstairs trying to figure out how to do a tech interview.
+Think up front about how you're going to screen and interview.
+If you don't, you'll end up with candidates sitting pensively in reception, while you scrabble around upstairs trying to figure out how to run a tech interview.
 This is not a good look.

-TODO: rework
+You'll give the impression of being lazy and amateurish, and that impression will be accurate.

+The biggest risk in failing to prepare is that time pressure forces you to use a last resort interview format.
+In most organisations, the last resort is a dog-eared, coffee-stained, grubby and mildewed handful of A4 sheets : yes, it's the "Technical Interview Question List".

-Someone will produce a grubby handful of A4 sheets (triumphantly, always triumphantly : there's usually an "aha!" involved).
-Yes, this is the time-honoured tech interview questions list.
-Every organisation has one : dog-eared, coffee-stained, grubby and mildewed, a museum piece of technical minutiae, corner cases and trick questions, deprecated APIs and obsolete practices.
+This is usually a museum piece of technical minutiae, corner cases and trick questions, deprecated APIs and obsolete "best practices"...and Q&A is one of the least effective ways to run a technical interview to begin with.

-This the interviewing tool of last resort, and you're better than that.
+You're better than that.

-Most importantly, *tell candidates what the process is*.
+Make sure that you *tell candidates what the process is*.
 The format of technical interviews should never be a surprise to people.
 They shouldn't even need to ask.
 Make it clear on your website, restate in any email communication, and invite people to email or call you if they need clarification on any part of the process.